pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 <Highlight>

-In some case of transaction, the account balance might not be sufficient, for example when an offline Card transaction or a payin contestation (money might be spent..).
+In some cases of transaction, the account balance might not be sufficient, for example when an offline Card transaction or a payin contestation (money might be spent..).
-We propose a unpaid mechanism to ensure payment of this kind of operation.
+We propose a dbet management mechanism to ensure payment of this kind of operation.

 </Highlight>

 <Highlight type="tip">

-The mechanism is based on automated P2P that create debt on the customer account and  ability for Client to recover the money.
+The mechanism is based on automated P2P that creates debt on the customer account and the ability for the Client to recover the missing amount.
-Debt could be created following many operation type : an Offline Card operation, a P2P billing, a contestation after a Card Top Up, after a SCT IN recall, an ATM withdrawal in currency.
+Debt could be created following many operation types : an Offline Card operation, a P2P billing, a contestation after a Card Top Up, after a SCT IN recall, an ATM withdrawal in currency.

 </Highlight>